prody/ProDy/doc/examples/dynamics/enm/gnm.rst

 -------------------------------------------------------------------------------

-Instantiate a :class:`GNM` instance:
+Instantiate a :class:`~.GNM` instance:

 >>> gnm = GNM('Ubiquitin')

-We can build Kirchhoff matrix using selected atoms and :meth:`GNM.buildKirchhoff`
+We can build Kirchhoff matrix using selected atoms and :meth:`.GNM.buildKirchhoff` method:

+>>> gnm.buildKirchhoff(calphas)

+We can get a copy of the Kirchhoff matrix using :meth:`.GNM.getKirchhoff`
 method:

->>> gnm.buildKirchhoff(calphas)

-We can get a copy of the Kirchhoff matrix using :meth:`GNM.getKirchhoff` method:

 >>> print( gnm.getKirchhoff() ) # doctest: +ELLIPSIS
 [[ 11.  -1.  -1. ...,   0.
 0. 0.]